-Other projects include improvements to overhead lines, underground electric cable, substation equipment and communication, tree and vegetation management, pole inspection, and wildlife protection and mitigation programs.
+Other projects include improvements to overhead lines, underground electric cable, substation equipment, fiber-optic network communication, tree and vegetation management, pole inspection, and wildlife protection and mitigation programs.

 We are using technology to make outage reporting easier for members.
-And our field crews are using electronic tablets that give them information from our Outage Management System (OMS), and help crews locate an outage and cause for faster restoration of power.
-OMS and enhanced communication equipment provide important system information during and after outages, and can help spot potential problems before they create an outage.
+Additionally, our field crews are using electronic tablets that give them information from our Outage Management System (OMS), and help crews locate an outage and cause for faster restoration of power.
+OMS and enhanced communication equipment provide important system information during and after outages and can help spot potential problems before they create an outage.